On this page

 Installing Squish for Qt from Source Packages

-Generally, customers do not need to build the entirety of Squish, but only the parts which must be binary-compatible with the AUT.
-This includes squishserver, startaut, and wrapper libraries.
+Generally, customers do not need to build the entirety of Squish, but only the Qt Toolkit Support, which includes the parts of Squish which must be binary-compatible with the AUT.
+This includes squishserver, startaut, and the wrapper libraries.

 Quick Install